zzz276/BinusLite/frontend/README.md

-# BinusLite

-Human and Computer Interaction and Software Engineering project.

-## Introduction

-Provides informations about programs and courses within them, specifically in BINUS University.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: